 |Schedule IV Drugs||Ambien, Xanax, Tramadol||Misdemeanor||Upto 1 year in jail and upto $1,000 fine|

 |Schedule V Drugs||Antidiarrhea, Analgesic, Antitussive drugs||Misdemeanor||Upto 1 month in jail and upto $250 fine|

 The possession of marijuana is illegal in the state of Oklahoma, and anyone found in possession will have to face criminal charges and sentencing in the form of jail served and monetary fines.

 The table below shows some of the Oklahoma weed laws and possible sentencing that one might face in the state with regard to marijuana possession.

 |Marijuana possession||Any amount (first offense)||Misdemeanor||Upto 1 year in jail and upto $1,000 fine|

 |Marijuana possession||Any amount (subsequent offenses)||Misdemeanor||Upto 1 year in jail and upto $1,000 fine|

 Recover from Drug and Alcohol Abuse in Oklahoma

-Now that we better understand the scope of an addiction problem the state faces, we can appreciate the vast variety of treatment centers in Oklahoma.
-From drug and alcohol to opioid abuse, there will be a tailored care available for all.
-Situation is improving, and it’s mainly thanks to the Oklahoma rehab centers’ personalized services.
-The assessments, detox processes, referrals, outpatient program, inpatient treatment, family education, and aftercare services are all there to ease an addict’s road to recovery.
+Now that we better understand the scope of an addiction problem the state faces, we can appreciate the wide variety of treatment centers in Oklahoma.
+From drug and alcohol to opioid abuse, there will be tailored care available for all, which also includes free rehabs in Oklahoma.
+The situation is improving, and it’s mainly thanks to the Oklahoma rehab centers’ personalized services.
+The assessments, detox processes, referrals, outpatient and inpatient treatments, family education, and aftercare services are all there to ease an addict’s road to recovery.